 Remember, they do not know enough about you yet, or your situation, marketplace, positioning etc. They have not done any research.
 It would suggest a lack of thought and understanding if ideas are being thrown out immediately.
 Anyone can come up with ideas, you want to make sure they are coming up with GOOD ideas, that are right for your business.

-#5 – Traditional & digital experience
+#5 – Marketing Consultant with traditional & digital experience

 Marketing is one of those disciplines that is constantly changing.
 25 years ago, no-one even had a website.